KNOWLEDGE BASE Social Media Marketing In Singapore

 Statistics on social media usage in Singapore

-91% of Singaporeans that are Online have a Facebook profile and 36% Twitter according to Global Web Index 2014, and 1 million people are registered on LinkedIn in Singapore according to LinkedIn 2015 data.
+96% of Singaporeans that are Online use social media.
+About 4.9 active users have a Facebook profile and 1.9 million Twitter/X. 2.2 million people are registered on LinkedIn in Singapore.

-The most active social media sites in Singapore are Facebook, YouTube, LinkedIn but others are also used frequently like Twitter, Instagram, Pinterest and WeChat.
+The most active social media sites in Singapore are Facebook, YouTube, Instagram, and LinkedIn but others are also used frequently like Twitter, Pinterest and WeChat.

 Social media culture